ADGEfficiency/adgefficiency.github.io/_posts/2020-06-21-pipeline-data-engineering-academy.md

 There were a few other tools taught on the course, including Datasette & GitHub Actions - playing with these is on my `TODO`.

 I've also been able to use lessons & learnings in other projects such as the [climate-news-db](https://github.com/ADGEfficiency/climate-news-db).
-It's also given me a stack (Python, Flask, SQLite, PythonAnywhere, Jinja & Bootstrap) that allows full stack, agile data science
+It's also given me a stack (Python, Flask, SQLite, PythonAnywhere, Jinja & Bootstrap) that allows full stack, agile data science.

 ## What can you learn in a week anyway?